CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

    >**Note**: Wait about 60 seconds then refresh your GitHub repository landing page for the next step.

-1. Click on **Next** from the bottom right to continue with the next exercies.

 ## Task 3: Best Practices to use GitHub Copilot